menu icon

 Entry requirements

 A postgraduate masters degree from an accredited institution in the UK or overseas, showing evidence of above-average academic achievement.
-This includes: a degree classification with a mark of 65% or more overall (University of Edinburgh level, or overseas equivalent). normally a masters dissertation at the distinction level (University of Edinburgh level, or overseas equivalent) in finance, economics, informatics, mathematics, engineering or other relevant programmes with significant quantitative elements.
+This includes: a degree classification with a mark of 65% or more overall (University of Edinburgh level, or overseas equivalent), normally, a masters dissertation at the distinction level (University of Edinburgh level, or overseas equivalent). applicants with a masters degree without a dissertation component worth a third of degree credits will require a distinction or equivalent.